GavinDowdell/generative_tennis/README.md

 shows similar structure to language data.
 Hence many of the same methods such as RNN's and transformers can be considered, in particular to generate sythetic points data to inform strategy and to extract point embeddings that could be used in downstream applications.
 For more details see the presentation Tennis_shot_representations.pptx

-Full credit for the data from the incredible resource to Jeff Sackmann
+The points data is in the file tennis_shot_data.txt which was derived from the incredible resource maintained by Jeff Sackmann

 [JeffSackmann](https://github.com/JeffSackmann/tennis_MatchChartingProject)